 At GWA we agree with Dr. Seuss;

-We will work with the National Literacy Trust to be a key player in their Swindon Literacy Hub.
-The NLT will help shape and drive our literacy provision and guide our work in this area, adding to our proposals listed here as appropriate.
+We work with the National Literacy Trust to be a key player in their Swindon Literacy Hub.
+The NLT will help shape and drive our literacy provision and guide our work in this area.

-Progress in reading and communication will be measured by regular reading and spelling age assessments.
+Progress in reading and communication is measured by regular reading and spelling age assessments.

-A proportion of students will need further support with their literacy in order to close the gap between their reading and chronological age.
-A range of strategies will be in place to help this happen, personalised to individual students.
-These will be overseen by the Academy Literacy Lead and SENDCo, and include:
+A proportion of students require further support with their literacy in order to close the gap between their reading and chronological age.
+A range of strategies are in place to help this happen, personalised to individual students.
+These include:

-- reading out loud to adults during the daily reading time
+reading out loud to adults or sixth form reading bussies during the daily reading time

-- consideration of use of one MFL period each week to support literacy skills, if it is agreed that a small cohort of students would benefit from this
+the of use of one additional lesson each week to support literacy skills, for a targeted cohort of learners

 where necessary for key students, drawing up an individual reading support plan which details one-to-one support and how it may be provided

 working with parents to encourage further reading to take place at home